imagej/imagej.github.io/_pages/plugins/xlib.md

 In this case, instead of a simple command "x" (which would create no image), a comment "i0" is attached to the command ("//" means a comment in java).
 The reason for why this is necessary is to provide a clue about the size of the resulting image which now turns out to be equal to the size of image i0.
 Hence, the content of the image i0 is actually not being used, it serves as a template for the resulting size only.

+The following code

-{% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-07.jpg' title='left: image i0 defining image size, right: halo centered at (100, 200)' %} The code
+{% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-07.jpg' title='left: image i0 defining image size, right: halo centered at (100, 200)' %}
 ```python
 Math.sqrt(Math.pow(100 - x, 2) + Math.pow(200 - y, 2)) // i0
 ```

 calculates an image of the same size as image i0, but containing only a halo centered at (100, 200).

+The following command line

-{% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-08.jpg' title='left: image i0, right: binary thresholding of i0 by value 128' %} The line
+{% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-08.jpg' title='left: image i0, right: binary thresholding of i0 by value 128' %}
 ```python
 (i0 >= 128)?
 255 : 0
 ```

 creates a binary image mask by thresholding the image i0 with the value 128.

+The following command line

-{% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-09.jpg' title='left: image i0, right: circular mask around (100, 200)' %} The command
+{% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-09.jpg' title='left: image i0, right: circular mask around (100, 200)' %}
 ```python
 (Math.sqrt(Math.pow(150 - x, 2) +
  Math.pow(200 - y, 2)) < 100)?
 255 : 0 // i0
 ```
 creates an image of the same size as i0 containing a circular mask around point (100, 200).
 The comment "// i0" is necessary for the definition of the image size to the size of i0.

+The following code

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-10.jpg' title='left: image i3, right: content of image i3 inside of a circle only' %}
-The code

 ```python
 (Math.sqrt(Math.pow(mx / 2 - x, 2) +
  Math.pow(my / 2 - y, 2)) < mx / 2)? i3 : 0
 ```
 takes the content of the image inside of a circle only and removes the regions outside (please note: this code fragment makes use the variables mx and my which are holding the image size).

+Finally,

 {% include thumbnail align="right" src='/media/plugins/xfig6-7-11.jpg' title='left: image i0, center: image i1, right: exclusive OR of images i0 and i1' %}
-Finally,

 ```python
 (((int)i0 ^ (int)i1) > 0)?
 255 : 0